brucefan1983/GPUMD/doc/gpumd/input_parameters/compute_ic.rst

 * :attr:`sample_interval`: Sampling interval of the position data
 * :attr:`Nc`: Maximum number of correlation steps
-* :attr:`type_iex`: Type index of the atom to compute.
-The index using the NEP potential
+* :attr:`type_iex`: Type index of atom to be calculated which in potential
 * :attr:`charge`: Charge of the ion to compute the conductivity.